OpenGammaProject/Open-Gamma-Detector/README.md

 **This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project updates and other announcements!**

 Open hardware for a hackable scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and a silicon photomultiplier (SiPM).
 Extremely affordable design for a DIY gamma spectroscopy setup with a total parts cost of under around 200 USD.
-If you build everything yourself and get a used scintillator, you might even get closer to 100 USD <small>(incredible that this is even remotely possible!)</small>.

 The detector uses a standard serial-over-USB connection so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc.